fortran-lang/talks/FortranCon2020-community/README.md

 We believe that an organized community and a home of Fortran on the internet, in addition to the ongoing work by the Standards Committee and compiler developers, are essential for the long-term thriving -- and not just mere survival -- of Fortran.
-Finally, we'll discuss the next steps, the one-year vision, and the 10-year vision for going forward.
+Finally, we will discuss the next steps, the one-year vision, and the 10-year vision for going forward.